usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/testing/readme.md

 This means the developer of any metaschema should be able to copy handling found here, especially for `computer_metaschema.xml`, such as scripts for [refreshing an InspectorXSLT for testing](refresh-computer-inspector.sh), or [simply to apply an InspectorXSLT](inspect-computer.sh) to an XML document nominated at the command line.

 See the [InspectorXSLT readme](../readme.md) for more information.
-Additionally, please consider reporting what you learn and letting project developers know of your needs, as a Metaschema consumer and implementor.
+Additionally, please consider reporting what you learn and letting project developers know of your needs as a Metaschema consumer and implementor.

 ## Working with the trial (model) metaschemas